Alice Martineau: Early life

-Martineau was born in Merton to parents David Martineau (a retired judge) and Liz Allom.
+Martineau was born in Merton to parents David Martineau (a retired judge) and Elizabeth Allom.
 Her older brother, Luke, is an artist and painter.
-Her uncle is record producer Tom Allom, who has worked on albums for Judas Priest and Def Leppard.
 Martineau played both the piano and the flute as a child, developing a passion for song-writing and performing after taking singing lessons.

 Martineau was born with cystic fibrosis, a genetic disorder that causes chronic lung and digestive problems.
 During her early childhood, she had to go on a special high-fat diet, take antibiotics, and undergo physiotherapy.

+Ancestry

+On her father's side, Martineau was of French descent and was a descendant of the prominent Martineau family, known for its intellectual prowess, business ventures, and political influence, with many members being knighted.
+Her great grandfather was fencer Sydney Martineau.
+Her fifth great grandfather was third generation surgeon David Martineau; her sixth cousin once removed is Catherine, Princess of Wales.

+On her mother's side, her maternal uncles are record producer Tom Allom, who has worked on albums for Judas Priest and Def Leppard, and cricketer Anthony Allom.
+Her maternal grandfather Maurice Allom also played cricket.
+Her great-great-great grandfather was architect and illustrator Thomas Allom.
+Her great grand uncle was decorator Charles Allom.

+Education

 In 1993, she attended the University of Warwick to study English, but was forced to drop out two weeks later after developing a lung infection.
 She later switched to King's College London, where she graduated with a first-class honours degree in English.

+Career

+Modelling

 After graduation, Martineau began working as a model.
 Fearing that her condition would lower her chances of getting a deal, Martineau would hide her condition by arriving at the modelling agencies early and leaving late so that she wouldn't appear "breathless".
 Because she had a co-ordination problem when walking (due to a vitamin deficiency), she wore shoes at the interviews.
 She was eventually signed to work for an agency that specialises in models with "unusual features".
 Because she was only 5 ft 7 in tall, Martineau did not model on catwalks.
 Instead, she did photo sessions and appeared in teen magazines such as Just 17 and Jackie.

 Before commencing a career as a singer-songwriter in her mid-twenties, Martineau appeared as an extra in various music videos, filmed adverts for MTV and appeared on television on Richard & Judy.